PhilipAmissah/PhilipAmissah/README.md

 You can reach me or send me an email at philipamissah@outlook.com.

 ## ⚡ Fun fact
-When I'm not coding, you'll find me on the soccer field or reading a good book.
+When I'm not coding, you'll find me at the gym or reading a good book.

 <!---